 - Be enrolled as a full-time undergraduate student

 Note: You are not required to have attended an orientation session in order to become an OA.

 Benefits of Being an Orientation Advisor

-- Summer stipend of $2000 to be paid in equal installments during the summer
+- Hourly pay to equal approximately $3000 to be paid in bi-weekly during the summer

 - Due to job responsibilities, Orientation Advisors serving in the role of Resident Assistant or Discovery Advisor will be unable to work our August Orientation.
-These students will receive a stipend of $1800
+These students will receive a approximately $2800

 - Summer University housing in Susquehanna Community (approx. $1350 value)